 In high school I watched a film adaptation of this book because I was into very avant-garde films.
 I almost regretted it.
 It was pretty upsetting.

 It tells the story of 4 wealthy men who kidnap 36 teenaged children and hold them in a remote castle.
 They also bring in 4 female brothel keepers who tell stories about their lurid and abusive sex lives.
 They are there to give the men ideas about what they can do with and to the children.
-Over the course of 120 days, inspired by the stories of the brothel keepers, the men rape, torture and eventually murder their teen captives.
+Over the course of 120 days, inspired by the stories of the brothel keepers, the men rape, torture, and eventually murder their teen captives.

 The details are just horrific and not really necessary to get into here but to give you an idea, I can tell you that one of the LEAST upsetting things the children were made to do was eat their own feces as some sort of sick foreplay.
-These children experienced immeasurable abuse and horror and ultimate death for the purpose of sexual pleasure for these wealthy men.
+These children experienced immeasurable abuse and horror and ultimately death for the purpose of sexual pleasure for these wealthy men.
 The novel demonstrates the depths of depravity reached by Sade’s fantasies; very violent, pedophilic, and taboo.
 We’re talking super messed up, predatory behavior here, not just a guy who was into some kinky shit.

 AVERILL: Sade wrote 120 Days of Sodom on a narrow swath of paper that was 65 feet long and rolled it into a small scroll that he hid in his cell.